THE ULTIMATE OBLIQUES WORKOUT GUIDE

 You’re certainly not alone if you have love handles; in fact, this is where most men store fat.

-Unfortunately, if you’re overweight, oblique crunches aren’t going to help you get rid of love handles.
+Unfortunately, if you’re overweight, common core exercises like oblique crunches aren’t going to help you get rid of love handles.
 The truth is that no amount of working out can fix a bad diet.

 With that said, there are several things you can do to get rid of your love handles.
 The first three tips are for those of you who are currently overweight and struggling with the love handles.